-- 3.1 Where new pumping stations, first and second line sluices, water level control structures or other assets are created as part of any capital improvement scheme, the cost of creating these assets (net of any flood defence grant in aid or third party contributions) will be capitalised and depreciated thereafter in accordance with the Board's Financial Regulations and depreciation policy.
-These assets will be recorded in the Board's Register of Drainage Infrastructure and in the Fixed Assets Register. - 3.2 Where a public works loan is used to finance or part finance improvement work the estimated economic useful life of the asset(s) arising therefrom will determine the maximum period over which the loan is to be repaid and the annual depreciation charge will be no less than the annual loan repayments. - 3.3 Where the historic costs of existing structures that are owned and recorded in the Board's Register of Drainage Infrastructure are unknown and have not previously been capitalised, each asset will be valued and recorded in the Fixed Assets Register, in accordance with proper practices for smaller authorities set out in the Practitioners' Guide for Smaller Authorities.
-It is recognised that this is a departure from Generally Accepted Accounting Practice (UK GAAP). - 3.4 When existing structures are substantially refurbished or replaced the cost (net of any flood defence grant in aid and third party contributions from partners and/or other beneficiaries, which may be available at the time) will be capitalised and depreciated thereafter in accordance with the Board's Financial Regulations and depreciation policy, subject always to there being sufficient headroom in the budget. - 3.5 The cost of purchasing mobile plant will be capitalised and depreciated in accordance with the Board's Financial Regulations and depreciation policy. - 3.6 Net profits on disposal of fixed and mobile plant may be transferred to a Plant Reserve at the end of every financial year as and when they arise, in accordance with the Board's Financial Regulations.
+- 3.1 Where new pumping stations, first and second line sluices, water level control structures or other assets are created as part of any capital improvement scheme, the cost of creating these assets (net of any flood defence grant in aid and third party contributions from partners and/or other beneficiaries, which may be available at the time) will be capitalised and depreciated thereafter in accordance with the Board's Financial Regulations and depreciation policy.
+These assets will be recorded in the Board's Register of Drainage Infrastructure and in the Fixed Assets Register. - 3.2 Where a public works loan is used to finance, or part finance improvement work the estimated economic useful life of the asset(s) arising therefrom will determine the maximum period over which the loan is to be repaid and the annual depreciation charge will be no less than the annual loan repayments. - 3.3 Where the historic costs of existing structures that are owned and recorded in the Board's Register of Drainage Infrastructure have not previously been capitalised and shown in the Fixed Assets Register, or, where the pumping stations have been re-valued and capitalised as at 31 March 2010 on the advice of the External Auditor, each structure will be re-valued in accordance with proper practices as set out in the Practitioners Guide for Smaller Authorities.
+It is recognised that this is a departure from standard accounting practice.

+- 3.4 When existing structures are refurbished or partially refurbished the cost of refurbishment (net of any flood defence grant in aid and third-party contributions from partners and/or other beneficiaries, which may be available at the time) will be capitalised and depreciated thereafter in accordance with the Board's Financial Regulations and depreciation policy, subject always to there being sufficient headroom in the budget. - 3.5 The cost of purchasing mobile plant will be capitalised and depreciated in accordance with the Board's Financial Regulations and depreciation policy. - 3.6 Net profits on disposal of fixed and mobile plant may be transferred to the Capital Reserve at the end of every financial year as and when they arise, in accordance with the Board's Financial Regulations.